 Holidays are good for relationships; it’s official.
 The magic of a couple's holiday and the sense of adventure you share together can help you to feel closer.
 A romantic getaway is a perfect opportunity to spend quality time with your nearest and dearest, to think without distraction, try new things and communicate more effectively.
 Discover the best holidays for your relationship and how to make the most of your time away together.

 Holidays offer a sense of freedom and for most of us, that’s delicious.
 For couples in long-term relationships, even the activities that used to be fun can sometimes start to feel less exciting.
 It’s part and parcel of feeling so familiar with each other that there are fewer surprises.
 Perhaps you expect to go on the same type of holiday each year because that’s what you both agree on, even if one of you would rather try something new.
-Is it time to shake things up a little and swap your usual holiday cottage for a glamping safari lodge or your traditional caravan for a cosy shepherd’s hut?
+Is it time to shake things up a little and swap your usual holiday cottage for a safari lodge or your traditional caravan for a cosy shepherd’s hut?
 A new place to explore together and relax in can be very romantic.

-There’s a school of thought in relationships that if you experience new things together it can bond you.
+There’s a school of thought that if you experience new things together it can bond you.
 Some call it ‘making memories’; indeed, we always remember our first times simply because they were new, and our senses were heightened.
 Learning something new together can bring back some of the excitement of the heady early days of a relationship.
-You could try surfing or kayaking, horse riding or mountain biking or something altogether more relaxing like watercolour painting of the landscapes in front of you.
+You could try surfing or kayaking, horse riding or mountain biking, or something altogether more relaxing like watercolour painting of the landscapes in front of you.

 What is the Best Holiday for Your Relationship?